abbottli/burst/README.md

 **Mouse Mode**: Click to make shapes instead.
 Modify the spread option to change how far away the shapes start from the mouse.

+**Bounce**: Shapes bounce off edge of screen instead of continuing past it.

 **Shape Mode**: Pill - normal shape, Words - displays words instead from input

 **Number of Shapes**: Amount of shapes generated per cycle/ click.